June 26–28, 2026

 Our artists

-Created in 2012 at the Montpellier Conservatory, Duo Vedana brings together violinist Clara Mesplé and pianist Cyril Van Ginneken in a rigorous exploration of the violin and piano repertoire.
-Winners of the “Talents Classiques” competition in Grenoble (2019), First Prize at the Bellan International Competition (2020), and double laureates at the FNAPEC Competition (2021), they are considered one of the most promising French duos of their generation.
+Founded at the Montpellier Conservatory in 2012, Duo Vedanā brings together violinist Clara Mesplé and pianist Cyril Van Ginneken in a demanding exploration of the violin and piano repertoire.
+Prize winners at the “Talents Classiques” competition in Grenoble (2019), First Prize at the Bellan International Competition (2020), and provided with two awards at the FNAPEC Competition (2021), they are considered one of the most promising French duos of their generation.

-Committed to placing classical music in a contemporary context, they develop educational initiatives for a wide audience—including children, seniors, inmates, and patients—and regularly perform charitable concerts and public workshops.
+Committed to placing classical music in a contemporary context, they develop educational initiatives for a wide audience—including children, seniors, inmates, and patients—and regularly perform at charity concerts and public workshops.
 Their approach combines artistic research, social engagement, and a desire to make chamber music accessible to as many people as possible.

-The quartet explores a wide repertoire, from pre-classical works to contemporary creations.
-Since 2021, it has been performing a complete cycle of Haydn string quartets on period instruments at the Musée d’Art et d’Histoire in Geneva, a project that continues its acclaimed discography ranging from Frank Martin to Astor Piazzolla, and will be enriched in 2025 with a new Haydn recording on Claves Records.
+The quartet explore a wide-ranging repertoire, from the pre-Classical period to contemporary creation.
+Since 2021, they have presented a full cycle of Joseph Haydn’s string quartets on period instruments at the Museum of Art and History in Geneva—an undertaking extending a critically acclaimed discography, from Frank Martin to Astor Piazzolla, and further enhanced by a new Haydn recording released on Claves Records in November 2025.

-An active pedagogue, she has given masterclasses at Boston College and has taught since 2020 at the Neuchâtel Conservatory of Music as well as at the Théâtre Populaire Romand.
-Soon, she will lead a masterclass in Switzerland focused on the works of Charles Haenni and serve on the jury of the first performance competition dedicated to the composer.
-Clara Meloni holds degrees from the Guildhall School of Music and Drama, the Bern University of the Arts, and also has a university-level qualification in voice medicine.
+An active teacher, she has givenmaster-class lectures at Boston College and since 2020 has taught at the Neuchâtel Conservatory of Music and the Théâtre Populaire Romand.
+She will soon be in charge of a master-class to be held in Switzerland, focused on the works of Charles Haenni, and will serve as a jury member for the first performance competition dedicated to the composer.
+Clara Meloni holds degrees from Guildhall School of Music and Drama, Bern University of the Arts, and has a university-level qualification in voice medicine.

-Having performed on many major European stages—including the Festivals of Saintes, Sablé, and Royaumont, Oude Muziek Utrecht, Tage Alter Musik Regensburg, the Concertgebouw in Bruges, the Warsaw Philharmonic, and the Lausanne Bach Festival—Ensemble L’Achéron has established itself as a distinctive ensemble of its generation.
-Its discography, mainly released on the Ricercar label (Outhere), is regularly praised: Ludi Musici by Scheidt (Diapason d’Or), Ouvertures by Johann Bernhard Bach (Echo Klassik) Pièces favorites by Marin Marais, or Tears of Exile with Sokratis Sinopoulos.
+Having been invited onto many major European stages—Festivals of Saintes, Sablé, Royaumont, Oude Muziek Utrecht, Tage Alter Musik Regensburg, Concertgebouw Bruges, Warsaw Philharmonic, and the Bach Festival in Lausanne—Ensemble Achéron have become established as a distinctive ensemble of their generation.
+Their discography, mostly released on Ricercar (Outhere), has been consistently acclaimed: Ludi Musici by Scheidt (Diapason d’Or), Ouvertures by Johann Bernhard Bach (Echo Klassik), Pièces favorites by Marin Marais, and Tears of Exile with Sokratis Sinopoulos.

 Caroline Adoumbou is a French mezzo-soprano trained at the Haute École de Musique in Geneva and at the Pôle Lyrique d’Excellence.
 Her repertoire spans a wide range, from Baroque and Classical works—Vivaldi, Handel, Charpentier, Mozart, Rossini—to contemporary compositions and world music, notably the Misa Tango of Palmieri.